toRatnesh/Learning/CPP/09_Structure_C_CPP.rst

 -----------------

 #.
 By observation
    Calculate by adding Individual Sizes
 #.
 By Using sizeof Operator
-	sizeof is not a library function
-	sizeof is C Operator.
 #.
 Without using sizeof Operator, using array of structure

 .. code:: cpp